Hawker Siddeley Harrier: Other operators

-Hawker Siddeley aggressively marketed the Harrier for export.
-At one point the company was holding talks with Australia, Brazil, Switzerland, India and Japan.
-Of these only India became a customer, purchasing the Sea Harrier.
-At one point China came very close to becoming an operator of the first generation Harrier.
-Following an overture by the UK in the early 1970s, when relations with the West were warming, China became interested in the aircraft as it sought to modernise its armed forces; British Prime Minister James Callaghan noted significant hostility from the USSR over the sales bid.
-The deal was later cancelled by the UK as part of a diplomatic backlash after China invaded Vietnam in 1979.

-The Spanish Navy, Thai Navy, Royal Air Force, and U.S. Marine Corps have all retired their first-generation Harriers.
 Spain sold seven single-seat and two twin-seat Harriers to Thailand in 1998.
 The Royal Thai Navy's AV-8S Matadors were delivered as part of the air wing deployed on the new light aircraft carrier HTMS Chakri Naruebet.
 The Thai Navy had from the start significant logistical problems keeping the Harriers operational due to a shortage of funds for spare parts and equipment, leaving only a few Harriers serviceable at a time.
 In 1999, two years after being delivered, only one airframe was in airworthy condition.
 Around 2003, Thailand considered acquiring former Royal Navy Sea Harriers, which were more suitable for maritime operations and better equipped for air defence, to replace their AV-8S Harriers; this investigation did not progress to a purchase.
 The last first-generation Harriers were retired by Thailand in 2006.

 Potential operators

 Some countries almost purchased Harriers.
-British Aerospace held talks with Argentina, Australia, Brazil, China, Switzerland, India, and Japan.
+British Aerospace held talks with Argentina, Australia, Brazil, China, Switzerland and Japan.

 Argentina

 When the Argentinian Navy looked for newer fighters in 1968 the US government only offered old A-4A planes instead of the A-4Fs Argentina wanted.
 Argentina contacted the British government in 1969 and expressed interest in buying from six to twelve Harrier GR.1s.
-In 1969 the Argentinian Navy received its second carrier, ARA 25 de Mayo, from the Netherlands.
+In 1969 the Argentinian Navy received its second carrier, ARA Veinticinco de Mayo, from the Netherlands.
 On her voyage home, Hawker Siddeley demonstrated a RAF Harrier GR.Mk.1 (XV757) but Argentina opted for the A-4Q Skyhawk instead.
-There were several problems to supply Argentina with Harrier jets and engines that prevented the deal from being closed, and when the US knew about the Harrier negotiations they quickly offered a better deal to Argentina.
-Some years later, before the 1982 war, British officials offered Argentina an aircraft carrier and Sea Harrier aircraft.
+There were several problems to supply Argentina with Harrier jets and engines that prevented the deal from being closed, and when the US learned of the Harrier negotiations they quickly offered a better deal to Argentina.
+Some years later, before the 1982 war, British officials again offered Argentina an aircraft carrier and Sea Harrier aircraft.